Do you want to find the best rated gable attic fan?

-- Our #1 best pick for gable attic fans
+- My #1 top pick for the best gable attic fan

-- How to install a gable ventilation fan
+- How to install a gable attic ventilator

 Let’s get started with this guide!

 QuietCool AFG SMT-3.0

 |View on Amazon|

 - 10-speed variable gable attic fan for maximum efficiency and power

 - Comes with a thermostat AND a humidistat to control moisture

 - Fan speed ranges from 3000-cfm on high, and 1000-cfm on low